An Unwanted Bridge For an Integrated China

 The Hong Kong-Zhuhai-Macau Bridge, however, is in many ways in a category of its own compared to other transit projects as it is led by an authority based in China, not Hong Kong, and it is being run jointly with China and Macau.
 And in a city known for red tape, there are a lot of rules—likely another reason why the project has had difficulty drumming up excitement.

 For one thing, one cannot simply drive down the bridge from end to end.
 A Hong Kong driver hoping to use the bridge on a regular basis will be required to first get a special permit depending on their starting point and ending point.
-They will also be required to change their driving direction before getting on the bridge, as Hong Kong and Macau drive on the right but the flow of traffic on the bridge is on the left and Chinese side.
+They will also be required to change their driving direction before getting on the bridge, as Hong Kong and Macau drives on the left while mainland China drives on the right.*

 The rules for getting a permanent permit vary dramatically depending on the direction of traffic.
 To get one of 300 long-term permits to drive to Macau depends on residency status or the location of a registered businessi—although a certain number of cars each day can drive without a permit.

-Note: Correction: A previous version of this story misidentified which side of the road drivers use in Macao, Hong Kong, and mainland China.